powergun/hsFP/applicative/README.md

 curried to a unary operation (a function) then applied with the second arg/lhs;
 functor does not have the structure to hold a function - recall the saying, that applicative has more structure than functor

+> So, with Applicative, we have a Monoid for our structure and function application for our values!